Reading time: | 15 min |

 >>>

-To confirm python is working, save the code below into a file uname.py
+To run a Python example, and confirm that Python is working, use a text editor to save the code below to a file named uname.py

 .